LeidyGil/leidygil.github.io/SQL_English.md

     GROUP BY nombre, apellido
 );

--- Converting to 1NF
+### Converting to 1NF
 -- In the first normal form, there should be a primary key that uniquely identifies each record in a table.
 -- In this case, let's assume that each combination of name and surname in the 'personas' table corresponds to a unique person.
 -- Therefore, Juan Pérez with marital statuses Casado, Soltero, and Divorciado are different people.
 -- To convert this table to the first normal form, we will add a primary key that uniquely identifies each record.
--- In SQLite, we cannot add a primary key to a table that already has data, so we will have to create a new table with the primary key and then insert the data from the original table into the new table.
+-- In SQLite, we cannot add a primary key to a table that already has data, so we will have to create a new table with the primary key and then insert the data FROM the original table into the new table.

 CREATE TABLE personas2 (
     id INTEGER PRIMARY KEY AUTOINCREMENT,